liamchampton/golang-twitter-bot-workshop/README.md

 3. Target Cloud Foundary with IBM Cloud by using: `ibmcloud target --cf`
 4. Push your app into Cloud Foundary: `ibmcloud cf push`

-Your application should be created and you should see it running in the UI :clap:
+If the push is successful, your application will be created and you should see it running in the UI after a minute or two :clap:

 To see your application running and have it output a joke, go to the main resource page and click on the `Visit App URL`.
 At the end of the URL append `/showjoke`